wallstop/malbolge-toolkit/README.md

 This project ships as a modular Python package (`malbolge`) with:

-- **`ProgramGenerator`**: Deterministic, cache-aware synthesis engine that generates Malbolge programs for any target string
+- **`ProgramGenerator`**: Deterministic, cache-aware synthesis engine with repeated-state pruning and optional trace capture for any target string
 - **`MalbolgeInterpreter`**: High-performance execution engine with configurable memory limits and structured results
 - **Utility Modules**: Encoding/decoding, base-3 arithmetic, and crazy-operation simulation
 - **CLI Tools**: Command-line interface for generation, execution, and benchmarking